christiannelson/rails-and-capistrano/README.md

 ## 2. Create and Provision a Server with Vagrant

 We need a 'machine' to deploy to.
-Rather than spin up a cloud vm, this project includes a Vagrant file and Ansible configuration with detailed provisioning instructions.
+Rather than spin up a cloud server, this project includes a Vagrant file and Ansible playbook with detailed provisioning instructions.
 It's worth noting that Vagrant is only used here for convenience, in the real world, we would deploy to the cloud or some remote server.
 Though, parts of the Ansiable script would still apply.

 **Prerequisites**